wmccarth123/Final-Project-1/README.md

 For this Analysis we will need to answer:

 1. Analyse the risk profile of Bitcoin & Eethereum: How do Ethereum and Bitcoin compare with the broader market, as represented by S&P500 Index?
-2.Analyze the results of the last 5 years for a traditonal Conservative, Moderate, & Agressive Porfolio for a baseline.
+2. Analyze the results of the last 5 years for a traditonal Conservative, Moderate, & Agressive Porfolio for a baseline.
 3. Recomend how much of each Digital Assets should be combined with each Traditonal profilio & anlayze the outcome
 4. Anlayze Pennsylvania Census Data to recommend markets for each Porfolio

 ---